Climate and Health

 Homes near structures rated good or excellent

-Building quality predicts the number of housing problems in a residence that place residents at increased risk of acute or chronic health problems.
+Building quality predicts the number of housing maintenance problems in a residence that place residents at increased risk of acute or chronic health problems.

 Neighborhood poverty